Road Safety month from January 18

-NEW DELHI: Defence Minister Rajnath Singh and Union Minister for Road Transport and Highways Nitin Gadkari will jointly inaugurate the ‘National Road Safety Month’ on Monday.
+NEW DELHI, Jan 17: Defence Minister Rajnath Singh and Union Minister for Road Transport and Highways Nitin Gadkari will jointly inaugurate the ‘National Road Safety Month’ on Monday.

 The ‘National Road Safety Month’ is an initiative to build awareness about road safety so as to reduce road accidents in the country.